 Understanding the relationship between the plant’s main stem, its buds and branches enable us to carry out these tasks to achieve the ends we seek.

 There is a lot here to understand I know (and there is also a lot more that I haven’t included).
 But once you know this stuff, it will give you a solid foundation to your gardening knowledge.

-In the next step in this Becoming a Gardener series, I’ll look at how to assess your own garden, in the light of what you now know about the needs of plants.
+In the next step in this series for the beginner gardener, I’ll look at how to assess your own garden, in the light of what you now know about the needs of plants.

 Martin Cole has been an avid gardener for more than 20 years and loves to talk and write about gardening.
 In 2006 he was a finalist in the BBC Gardener of the Year competition.
 He is a member of the National dahlia Society.

 He previously lived in London and Sydney, Australia, where he took a diploma course in Horticultural studies and is now based in North Berwick in Scotland.
 He founded GardeningStepbyStep.com in 2012.
 The website is aimed at everybody who has been bitten by the gardening bug and wants to know more.

 Gardening Step by Step has been cited by Thompson and Morgan, the UK’s largest mail order plant retailer, as a website that publishes expert gardening content.

 Check out my comprehensive step by step guide, with plain language explanations and ultra-useful images and illustrations.
 This is for you if you love dahlias and want to the best out of the dahlias you grow.